 |Fuel Oil / LPG||11%|

-As you see, more than 50 percent (56% to be exact) of the households in the United States use natural gas as their main heating fuel, and about 26 percent of the households use electricity to heat their homes.
-Another 11% use fuel oil, and the last 10% use something other than natural gas, electricity and fuel oil.
+As you see, about 50 percent of the households in the United States use natural gas as their main heating fuel, and about 35 percent of the households use electricity to heat their homes.
+Another 11% use fuel oil, and the last 6% use something other than natural gas, electricity, and fuel oil.

 Capacity and Consumption